-SMEs are CHWs and CHW-allies, each with decades of expertise serving people in re-entry or working with CHWs with lived experience.
-We are immensely grateful for the expertise and dedication SMEs brought to this work by centering equity, inclusion and CHW self-determination.
+SMEs are CHWs and CHW-allies, each with decades of expertise serving people in re-entry and/or as CHWs with lived experience.
+SMEs guided all aspects of our approach, including developing the survey instrument, leading listening sessions, identifying case examples and synthesizing key learnings.